DWI HIT PARADE: Maryland State Police Leonardtown Barracks reports DUI arrests for Nov. 4, 2019

 OF DISTRIBUTION, NETS FOUR YEARS IN SLAMMER – picked up new DWI charge

-William Russell Hobbs, 31, (DOB 02/16/1988) of 44582 Deerfield Lane, Leonardtown, Md., was arrested for DWI by alcohol/drugs by Tfc Allison Oyler on Oct.
+William Russell Hobbs, 31 (DOB 02/16/1988) of 44582 Deerfield Lane, Leonardtown, Md., was arrested for DWI by alcohol/drugs by Tfc Allison Oyler on Oct.
 30, 2019, as he operated a 2001 Ford on Md.
 Rt.
 5 at Md.
 Rt.
 249 in Callaway, Md., at 8:37 pm.
-Hobbs also was charged with criminal possession of drugs other than marijuana (such as heroin, cocaine, meth, etc.) Various other traffic charges including citations for negligent driving, driving without a driver’s permit, driving while suspended, were provided to Hobbs by the Trooper.
+Hobbs also was charged with criminal possession of drugs other than marijuana (such as heroin, cocaine, meth, etc.) Various other traffic charges, including citations for negligent driving, driving without a driver’s permit, and driving while suspended, were provided to Hobbs by the Trooper.
 A court date has been set for Dec.
 12, 2019, in St. Mary’s District Court in Leonardtown, Md.

 William Russell Hobbs, (DOB 02/16/1988) of 15914 Camp Merryelande Road, Piney Point, Md. was arrested on St. Mary’s County Circuit Court Grand Jury indictments for multiple counts of “Distribution of Heroin” on May 10, 2014.
 St. Mary’s Sheriff Investigators were Deputies Milton Pesante, Russell Trow and Thomas Seyfried.
 Hobbs employed Daniel A. M. Slade as his attorney to work out a plea deal with St. Mary’s States Attorney Richard Fritz.
 On Halloween, an appropriate day for justice to be served in St. Mary’s Circuit Court, (Oct.
 31, 2014) Hobbs entered a plea of guilty to felony drug distribution.
 THE DEAL: Hobbs was sentenced to eight years in the Maryland prison system, with all but four years suspended, credit given for 164 days served in the Hotel St. Mary’s while awaiting trial.
 The deal also called for probation for four years.
 Court records show that on April 3, 2018, Hobbs violated the terms of his probation.
 Capt.
 Daniel Alioto reported that Detectives conducted several months-long investigations into drug activity and possible distribution at a Hollywood, Md. residence.
 The targets of the investigation were identified as William Russell Hobbs (Age 26) and Karen Lynn Dale (Age 28).
 A search and seizure warrant was obtained and executed with the assistance of the St. Mary’s County Sheriff’s Office Emergency Services Team, K-9 deputies and Vice/Narcotics Support Team members.
 Heroin, syringes, marijuana, a digital scale with heroin residue and cocaine, related paraphernalia, a loaded rifle, and a cellular phone were recovered.
 Due to the condition of the home and the poor conditions four children (Ages 10 to 9 months) were forced to live in, Child Protective Services were contacted and responded.
 As a result of their investigation, the children were removed from the home.